-- To ensure timely progress towards your degree. - To become better acquainted with the program and with a faculty member. - To lift the electronic advising block so that you can schedule your classes. - To discuss which courses you should take and the order in which you should take them. - To answer your questions about specific program requirements, such as the Test of Writing Competency or Writing Portfolio for B.S.Ed. students. - To learn about the rich array of careers available to majors, graduate school, and other opportunities after graduation. - To discuss your progress and performance, including any difficulties you may be having in your academic program. - To learn about resources on campus that can help you with academic or personal problems.
+- To ensure timely progress towards your degree. - To become better acquainted with the program and with a faculty member. - To lift the electronic advising block so that you can schedule your classes. - To discuss which courses you should take and the order in which you should take them. - To answer your questions about specific program requirements. - To learn about the rich array of careers available to majors, graduate school, and other opportunities after graduation. - To discuss your progress and performance, including any difficulties you may be having in your academic program. - To learn about resources on campus that can help you with academic or personal problems.